Malaga striker Ruud van Nistelrooy has announced his retirement from football at the age of 35.

-The former Holland international endured a difficult year since arriving in Malaga from Hamburg last summer, scoring just five times in 32 appearances.
+The former Holland international has suffered a difficult year since arriving in the south of Spain from Hamburg last summer, scoring just five times in 32 appearances.

-However, the former Manchester United striker did help Malaga to their first ever top-four finish and ensure Champions League football for the first time.
+However, he did help guide Malaga to their first ever top-four finish and thereby ensure Champions League football for the first time in their history.

-Van Nistelrooy said: “Yesterday was my final game as a professional footballer.
+Van Nistelrooy told a press conference today: “Yesterday was my final game as a professional footballer.
 I wanted to play in the Champions League, but it is the moment to leave.

-Van Nistelrooy scored 35 goals in 70 international appearances for Holland, including strikes at Euro 2004, World Cup 2006 and Euro 2008 and is the second highest all-time goalscorer in the Champions League with 54 from 81 appearances.
+Van Nistelrooy also bagged 35 goals in 70 international appearances for Holland, including strikes at Euro 2004, World Cup 2006 and Euro 2008 and is the second highest all-time goalscorer in the Champions League with 54 from 81 appearances.